ubuntu/ubuntu-project-docs/docs/reference/exception-OpenJDK-Updates.rst

 QA Process
 ----------

-A new OpenJDK short term support version has to be upload to the current development series first, then to the most recent Ubuntu LTS release.
+A new OpenJDK short term support version has to be uploaded to the current development series first, then to the most recent Ubuntu LTS release.
 At most two OpenJDK short term support versions can be found in an Ubuntu LTS release.

 These versions are not used by default, minimizing the risk to affect other packages in the archive.
 The test results run during the build